 Routine appointments can be booked several weeks in advance.
-Urgent, appointments are available on the day by phoning at 08:00am.
+Urgent, appointments are available on the day by phoning after 08:00.

 We also offer 4 hours of 'extended hours' appointments every week.
-This includes early morning appointments (from 07:00) and late evening appointments (to 20:30) on various days each week.
+This includes early morning appointments (from 07:00) and late evening appointments (to 19:30) on Wednesday each week.
 Please ask at reception, or click on Opening Times above.
 All routine GP appointments are available to book online for your convenience.

 Nurse appointments are all by pre-booked appointment which can be made at any time, several weeks in advance.
 If you need to see a nurse urgently, please speak to reception.